-Detroit Dark Red Beets are an aptly named variety with round, dark-red roots that are are tender, delicious and can be utilized fresh, canned or pickled.
+Detroit Dark Red Beet plants are an aptly named variety with round, dark-red roots that are are tender, delicious and can be utilized fresh, canned or pickled.
 Their reddish green leaves also make good-tasting greens.
 Beets are easy to grow and tolerate a wide range of conditions but prefer cool weather.
 If you want sweeter beets, plant them early and harvest when young before they fully develop the earthy flavor from the organic compound goesmin.

 Soak the seed for 24 hours and plant in shallow saucers for winter microgreens and harvest by snipping off tender young shoots close to the soil with scissors to get the colorful stems, too.
 The young shoots are colorful and are tender and sweet.